-George H. Prescott and his wife were close friends of Charles F. and Fern F. Thase, who lived nearby on the North Side.
+George H. Prescott was a close friend of Charles F. and Fern F. Thase, who lived nearby on the North Side.
 Beneath the seeming contentment of their friendship, George Prescott and Fern Thase carried on a long-term clandestine relationship.
 Prescott, who sold pianos, used periodic visits to the Thase residence to collect their piano payment as cover for their intimacy.

 When Prescott became concerned that Thase was becoming too friendly with other men, he confronted her in her 306 Jackson St. (now Jacksonia St.) home on the morning of April 8, 1924.
 Their quarrel escalated, and Prescott slashed Thase with a razor and, failing to kill her, shot her.
 He then left the Thase home.